PAL

 In the preface, al-Ṭūsī states that the work is intended for himself as well as his students, and should be considered as a reference work for scholars who come together to discuss its problems.
 As he formulates it himself, his aim is to simplify difficult passages, to offer solutions for problems (ḥall ashkāl) and to include what the moderns (al-muḥdathūn) invented or what was adopted by later astronomers (al-mutaʾakhkhirūn) in order to make Ptolemy’s theorems more elegant; in doing so he puts an emphasis on brevity and conciseness.
 He finally advises his readers to correct any mistakes they may find (see Saliba, pp. 5–6, for a translation of parts of the preface).

 On the basis of a comparison of the various text versions and commentaries available to him, al-Ṭūsī rephrases, corrects, and updates Ptolemy’s text, sometimes omitting or adding a paragraph, diagram or table.
 He includes, for example, a sine table and a tangent table in addition to Ptolemy’s table of chords and converts dates from the Almagest to the Yazdigird epoch (see further Saliba, pp. 7–10).
 Al-Ṭūsī claims to have distinguished in colour the lines and lettering for diagrams which he added, thus emphasising his deviations from Ptolemy.
-This can still be witnessed in the early manuscript tradition: diagrams copied from the Isḥāq-Thābit translation are presented with red lines and black geometrical points, whereas the diagrams taken from other versions, e.g., Thābit’s, have black lines and red lettering.
+This can still be witnessed in most surviving manuscripts: diagrams copied from the Isḥāq-Thābit translation are presented with red lines and black geometrical points, whereas the diagrams taken from other versions, e.g., Thābit’s, have black lines and red lettering.
+Another peculiarity of al-Ṭūsī’s Taḥrīr is the tabular form in which parallel computations for the five planets are given as part of the running text (as opposed to tables with a fixed layout) in Books IX to XII.

 Text: [Istanbul, Nuruosmaniye, 2941]